liamgauthier/Turing-Machine-Sim/README.md

 Let's make a script that simulates a turing machine program which, given a tape containing a binary number with the index at the least significant digit and the initial state being "initial_state", will erase each digit and write "e" if the number is even and "o" if the number is odd.
 This is quite simple for us to determine since a binary number is even if and only if its last digit is 0.

-The first step is to import `Turing_Machine.py` into our main script. and initialize our program object.
+The first step is to import `Turing_Machine.py` into our main script and initialize our program object.

 ```
 # main.py